 Of my decomposed love!

-It’s as though Baudelaire is instructing us to abandon all thought and reason and just feel, a premise that lies at the very heart of Romanticism.
+It’s as though Baudelaire is instructing us to abandon all reason and just feel, a premise that lies at the very heart of Romanticism.
 Baudelaire may be the poster boy for post-Romanticism; his work signaling a retreat into a private world of symbols and post-Romantic decadence.
 In a time when people were caught up in the turmoil of ideas and attitudes inspired by the industrial revolution, the Romantics transformed Europe into a volcanic continent erupting in its rejection of the sane and the sensible, and laid the perfect foundation for Symbolism, and the advent of modern man.

 I don’t think it is really possible to understand Baudelaire until one reflects on the nature of modernity as he understood it.
 Modernity is, by definition, subject to renewal; it is in a constant state of transformation and innovation.
 Thus, the difficulty in trying to define modernity in any simple formulation is that, in doing so, the essence is lost.
 It is in this transience that modernity lives.
 For Baudelaire, the secret is to capture something eternal in the ephemeral.
 It can be argued that Les Fleurs du mal is a meditation on the ephemeral nature of human life, and the sacral mystery of life eternal; the old traditions being swept away in favour of reinvention and modernity.